3 Reconciliation

 Given the many spiritual needs associated with the process of reconciliation (to say nothing of the many unmet needs within every other dimension of health when individuals are abused, marginalized and oppressed), reconciliation (or lack thereof) can have a profound impact on individual, family, and communal well-being (Scott Barss et al, 2019).
 True reconciliation involves ‘making things right’ by making reparations when harm has been done and actively working to address injustices or inequities that compromise individuals’ or communities’ health (TRC, 2015; Yellowhead Institute, 2023).

-Of note in the spirituality and health literature is strong evidence that forgiveness can improve health in individuals with a variety of physical and psychological conditions (Rindfleisch, 2023).
+Of note in the spirituality and health literature is strong evidence that forgiveness can improve health in individuals with a variety of physical and psychological conditions, as long as each individual’s readiness and understandings of forgiveness are honoured by those around them (Rindfleisch, 2023).
 The John Templeton foundation has invested significantly in related research.
 You may wish to download a copy of their related report:

 The Science of Forgiveness_final.pdf (templeton.org)